 “But we’re fine with a basement apartment and the price is so low, what do you mean my return is limited?”

-If I have an idea that my subconscious recognizes is bad, I have to actively talk myself out of whatever is brewing in my head, understanding that I’m speaking with a very small element of my personality that is a chaos-loving, attention-seeking, rogue Disney Princess who believes that a gown qualifies as business professional attire.
+If I have an idea that my subconscious recognizes isn’t the best, I have to actively talk myself out of whatever is brewing in my head, understanding that I’m speaking with a very small element of my personality that is a chaos-loving, attention-seeking, rogue Disney Princess who believes that a gown qualifies as business professional attire.
 While unable to be killed, she’s usually pacified.

-Relating this to real estate, while all properties have their pros and cons, some homes have some not-so-wonderful permanent elements that you inherit.
+Relating this to real estate, while all properties have their pros and cons, some homes have not-so-wonderful permanent elements that you inherit.
 Those which are unchangeable you have to thoughtfully consider as they will eventually effect resale.
-While you should always look at the big picture of the listing, you will find yourself analyzing the cons under the lens of what you can and cannot personally live with.
+While you should always analyze the property from a big picture perspective, the cons will come under the lens of what you can and cannot personally live with or without.

-Now some of these cons are weighty and while you, the buyer, may be ok with it for your own personal enjoyment, that’s where I come in as your shadow whispering, “Hi, yes, um…but….to sell it in the future you have to find someone to buy it…”
+Now some of these cons are weighty and while you, the buyer, may be fine with stomaching, let’s…a Murphy bed, that’s where I come in as your shadow whispering, “Hi, yes, um…but….to sell it in the future you have to find someone to buy it…”

 Take a ground floor apartment.
-Basement and street level apartments are notorious for being dark, have lower ceilings, and are flush with the street or can be subterranean.
+Basement and street level apartments are notorious for being dark, have lower ceilings, and are either flush with the street or subterranean.
 However, the price reduction offered to the buyer due to these factors is substantial because most people do not want to live in that setting.
 To those who don’t mind this arrangement and see this as way to afford living in a particular neighborhood, that’s great.
-But when you go to resell, the resale price will be capped as the pool of buyers who would also consider this an asset are limited.
+But when you go to resell, the resale price will be capped as the pool of buyers who would also consider this an asset/habitable long-term are limited.

 So today we’re going to talk about some unchangeable aspects of properties to thoughtfully consider before inheriting them as your investment piece.